Ishan28-tech/Applications-of-Machine-Learning-in-Surfaces-and-Interfaces/README.md

 print("Predicted Energy:", model.predict(demo)[0])

-🔥ADVANCED MODELS
+🔥 ADVANCED MODELS

-After completing the baseline model, we further improved the project by training a set of advanced machine learning models to achieve higher accuracy and stronger generalization capabilities.
+After completing the baseline model, a set of advanced ML models was trained for improved accuracy and generalization.

-The following models were implemented:
+Models Implemented

 XGBoost Regressor